-The Queensway store is reminding residents to safeguard their sight against the sun and to remember that not all sunglasses offer adequate protection.
+The Bideford store is reminding residents to safeguard their sight against the sun and to remember that not all sunglasses offer adequate protection.
 Excessive exposure to UV rays can cause a painful irritation to the cornea, at the front of the eye.
 Photokeratitis, a form of sunburn, can lead to age-related macular degeneration, cataracts and even ocular tumours.

 ‘As well as causing damage to the eyes, sunlight also ages the skin around them.
 The natural reaction to bright sunlight is for us to screw up our eyes, straining the surrounding facial muscles.
 This causes temporary crow’s feet, which become permanent once the skin’s elastin fibres become damaged by exposure to UV rays.’

 • Always use effective sun protection both for prescription and non-prescription glasses¹

 • Ensure your lenses bear the CE kite mark and are UV400 effective.
 Specsavers stores can run a free UV check

 • Wear your sunglasses even on days with cloud and sun, as UV rays penetrate cloud

 • Try to avoid the sun between 10am and 2pm, when UV rays are most intense

 • Wear big lenses for even more protection